 We know that everyone wants to eat better but needs inspiration and simple solutions to choose from so they can make it a reality more often.
 This dish is just one of endless possible combinations that work within the concept of balancing your plate.
 To build a balanced meal, use frozen prepared foods as your base and pair with an easy-to-make side dish made of fruits, vegetables, whole grains and/or low-fat dairy.
 It's a great way to enjoy a nutritious, tasty meal without the effort of making an entire dinner from scratch.

 If you try these recipes for your balanced plate, I'd love to hear what you think!
 And if you want to see this meal being prepared, stop by my Instagram and check out the short video I put together that last time we made it.

-Thank you for supporting Bubby and Bean by allowing me to post occasional sponsored content.
-Sponsored posts feature only products or services that I genuinely feel would be of interest to my readers.
-I was selected for this opportunity as a member of Clever Girls Collective and the content and opinions expressed here are all my own.
+Thank you for supporting the brands that help make Bubby and Bean possible.
+I was selected for this opportunity as a member of CLEVER and the content and opinions expressed here are all my own.

 ALSO FIND US HERE: INSTAGRAM // FACEBOOK // TWITTER // PINTEREST // BLOGLOVIN'